Paul-Robineau/KnowledgeSociety-IESFConvention-Tools/README.md

 ## Notes on advancement

+25/07/17

-25/07/17: For now, only the Jupyter Notebook for the **Objective 2** is available.
+>For now, only the Jupyter Notebook for the **Objective 2** is available.
 Furthermore, its internal documentation is only available in French.
 The FR/ENG Jupyter Notebooks for the **Objective 1** & **Objective 2** will be available in the near future.

 ## Structure